-The SEC takes violations of the FCPA seriously and is willing to reward people with relevant information.
-If you possess such knowledge, contact an FCPA whistleblower lawyer.
+The SEC takes violations of the FCPA seriously.
+The SEC is willing to reward people with good information.
+If you have this, contact a whistleblower lawyer.

-Under the Foreign Corrupt Practices Act (FCPA), it is illegal for US persons and public companies to bribe foreign officials in order to obtain or retain a business deal.
-While the Department of Justice is also responsible for enforcing this law, people with knowledge of foreign bribery can notify the Securities and Exchange Commission (SEC) and receive a whistleblower reward.
+Under the Foreign Corrupt Practices Act (FCPA), it is illegal for U.S. persons and public companies to bribe foreign officials in order to get or keep a business deal.
+The Department of Justice enforces this.
+But those with knowledge of foreign bribery can tell the Securities and Exchange Commission (SEC).
+They may receive a whistleblower reward.

-Under the Dodd-Frank Act, whistleblowers will receive several robust legal protections in addition to the potential for a reward, making the SEC the best option for reporting violations of the FCPA.
-In order to take full advantage of these protections, whistleblowers must report their tip through legal counsel, however.
+Under the Dodd-Frank Act, whistleblowers receive strong legal protections plus the potential for a reward.
+This makes the SEC the best option for reporting violations of the FCPA.
+To take full advantage of these protections, whistleblowers must report their tip through legal counsel.

-Meissner Associates has the in-depth knowledge of whistleblower law that you’ll want on your side when reporting a violation of the FCPA.
-By working with an FCPA whistleblower lawyer from our firm, you’ll give yourself the best chance for obtaining a monetary award while enjoying all of the legal protections available.
+Meissner Associates has in-depth knowledge of whistleblower law.
+You’ll want that on your side when reporting an FCPA violation.
+By working with an FCPA whistleblower lawyer from our firm, you’ll have a better chance of getting an award and legal protection.

 What Is the FCPA?

-The goal of the FCPA is to prevent US persons and companies from unduly influencing the business interests of foreign officials through payments and other forms of reward.
+The goal of the FCPA is to prevent U.S. people and companies from influencing the business interests of foreign officials through payments and other forms of reward.
 It has two primary provisions:

-Importantly, the FCPA does distinguish between bribes and so-called “grease payments.”
-A bribe is intended to obtain or retain a business deal.
-A grease payment, on the other hand, is intended to facilitate a business deal.
-The FCPA allows foreign officials to be paid grease payments in order to expedite completing a task he or she is already duty-bound to execute.
+The FCPA distinguishes between bribes and so-called “grease payments.”
+A bribe is intended to get or keep a business deal.
+A grease payment is meant to facilitate a business deal.
+The FCPA allows foreign officials to be paid grease payments in order to prod tasks they are already duty-bound to do.

 When Is the SEC Interested in FCPA Violations?

-As one of the two primary enforcement agencies of the FCPA, the SEC is interested in investigating any violation of the FCPA.
-In fact, since 2010, the SEC has increased its investigations of such violations and even created a special unit for FCPA enforcement.
+The SEC is one of the two primary enforcement agencies of the FCPA.
+The SEC is interested in investigating any FCPA violation.
+Since 2010, the SEC has increased its investigations of such violations and even created a special unit for FCPA enforcement.

-Foreign bribery for business purposes is fairly rampant, and there are simply more FCPA violations than the SEC can discover on its own.
-Because of this, the SEC relies on whistleblowers to help them uncover foreign bribery and questionable accounting practices that violate the FCPA.
+Foreign bribery for business purposes is common.
+There are more FCPA violations than the SEC can discover on its own.
+The SEC relies on whistleblowers to help them uncover foreign bribery and questionable accounting practices that violate the FCPA.

 Unlike with securities fraud, FCPA violations do not have a materiality consideration.
 Instead, it’s simply a question of intent.
-The distinction between a bribe and a grease payment is critical, and an FCPA whistleblower lawyer can help you determine what the intention of the payment really was, as well as whether the SEC is likely to launch an investigation because of the intent.
+The distinction between a bribe and a grease payment is key.
+A whistleblower lawyer can help you determine the intention of the payment.
+They can also tell whether the SEC is likely to investigate.

-Furthermore, it’s important to note that bribes don’t necessarily have to be monetary in nature.
-Gifts and services might also fall under the umbrella of the FCPA.
-It all comes down to the intention: Was a gift or service made with the intention of obtaining or retaining a business deal?
+Bribes don’t have to be monetary in nature.
+Gifts and services might also count.
+It all comes down to intention.
+Was a gift or service made with the intention of getting or keeping a business deal?

 FCPA Whistleblower Rewards

-Under the Dodd-Frank Act, the SEC has been empowered with the ability to reward whistleblowers for supplying relevant and original information to the SEC.
+Under the Dodd-Frank Act, the SEC can reward whistleblowers for supplying relevant and original information to them.
 While this normally applies to securities fraud and inadequate corporate disclosures, reporting an FCPA violation might also entitle you to an award.

-If the SEC launches an investigation and imposes sanctions that exceed $1,000,000, you will receive a percentage of the amount collected.
-This percentage ranges between 10 and 30 percent, and the exact number depends on several factors:
+If the SEC launches an investigation and imposes sanctions that exceed $1 million, you may receive a percentage of the amount collected.
+This percentage ranges between 10 and 30 percent.
+The exact number depends on several factors:

-- How long you hesitated before becoming a whistleblower
+- How long you waited before becoming a whistleblower

-- How essential your information was to the SEC investigation
+- How essential your info was to the SEC investigation

 - Whether you were able to assist in the SEC investigation

-Whether you were complicit in the FCPA violation will also be a factor.
-This doesn’t affect the percentage amount, but you could be sanctioned for your actions, and your fine will be deducted from your reward.
-Culpability in the FCPA violation can also lead to other legal consequences, so you should discuss your involvement in detail with your FCPA whistleblower lawyer.
+Any complicity in the FCPA violation is also a factor.
+You could be sanctioned for your actions.
+Your fine will be deducted from any reward.
+Guilt in the FCPA violation can also lead to other legal consequences.
+Discuss your involvement with your whistleblower lawyer.

-By working with legal counsel, you most likely won’t need to reveal your identity to the SEC until it’s time to receive your reward.
-Even then, the SEC does not publicly reveal the identity of whistleblowers unless doing so is required by a court or administrative proceeding, which is rare.
+By working with legal counsel, you likely won’t need to reveal your identity to the SEC until it’s time to receive your reward.
+Even then, the SEC does not publicly reveal whistleblowers’ identities.
+An exception is if doing so is required by a court or administrative proceeding.
+This is rare.